10 Best Afternoon Tea in Southampton for Every Budget

 Sentiment Analysis Result (2026 Data)

-• Atmospheric Immersive Rating: Leading scores for the landscaped grounds and “tranquil” manor house vibe.
+• Setting and Atmosphere: Leading scores for the landscaped grounds and “tranquil” manor house vibe.

-• Patisserie Technical Score: Consistent positive feedback for homemade cakes and preserves.
+• Patisserie Quality: Consistent positive feedback for homemade cakes and preserves.

-• Tiered Value Correlation: Reliable scores for out-of-town accessibility and garden dining.
+• Value for Money: Reliable scores for out-of-town accessibility and garden dining.

 • Consistency Rating: 9.2/10